golemcloud/golem/api-gateway-examples/README.md

 * With docker set up, we have 2 different docker networks running.
 Therefore the IP of the worker-bridge is the IP address of the machine (and not localhost) http://192.168.18.101:9006/.
 * The target URL is url of the worker bridge that is ready to serve your custom requests.
 * Worker bridge is already registered with the API definition ID shopping-cart.
 If the worker bridge is not registered with the correct API definition, it will return something like the following
+* Caching is enabled in Tyk API Gateway, just to show case, we get these features for free.

 ```
  API request definition id shfddfopping-cart not found%